trunk-io/docs/check/configuration/supported/isort.md

 ---
-description: Isort: A Python Utility for Sorting Imports
+description: Isort- A Python Utility for Sorting Imports
 ---

 # Isort